 How do scientists know their data-processing techniques are reliable?

-The records of global temperatures calculated by U.S. and other major climate research organizations are remarkably similar, despite the different data-processing techniques used.
-The techniques used by NASA's Goddard Institute for Space Studies (GISS), National Climatic Data Center (NCDC), and other respected groups, such as the British Meteorological Office's Hadley Centre/Climatic Research Unit of the University of East Anglia (CRU) and the Australian Bureau of Meteorology, are peer-reviewed, and the processed data sets have undergone many peer-reviewed analyses as well.
+The global temperature records calculated by major climate research organizations in the U.S. and other countries show remarkably similar trends, even though they use different methods to process the data.
+Organizations like NASA's Goddard Institute for Space Studies (GISS), the National Climatic Data Center (NCDC), the British Meteorological Office's Hadley Centre/Climatic Research Unit of the University of East Anglia (CRU), and the Australian Bureau of Meteorology, are highly respected in the field.
+They not only use peer-reviewed techniques but also subject their processed data to extensive peer-reviewed analyses.

-An independent nonprofit organization called Berkeley Earth, funded by educational grants, has devised its own data-processing techniques to deal with the changes listed above.
-Again, the results are very similar to results from NCDC, GISS, and the CRU.
+An independent nonprofit organization, Berkeley Earth, funded by educational grants, has devised its own data-processing techniques to deal with the abovementioned changes.
+Again, the results are very similar to those from NCDC, GISS, and the CRU.